Frankpromise/provider-postgresql/README.md

 **Crossplane** is a Kubernetes-native infrastructure management tool.
 Instead of managing your infrastructure with Terraform directly, you define everything as Kubernetes manifests. **Upjet** helps you generate Crossplane providers from Terraform providers, reducing the effort to integrate with existing Terraform ecosystems.

-This guide adapts the official Upjet template to build a PostgreSQL Crossplane provider.
+This guide adapts the official Upjet postgresql to build a PostgreSQL Crossplane provider.

 ---